-- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Drive profitability in new and existing ventures by applying effective management principles to people and processes. - Demonstrate critical thinking and analytical skills in developing short and longrange strategic plans and solving business challenges - Apply professional selling and marketing skills to contribute to bottom line success of all types of organizations and markets. - Identify and evaluate business opportunities and utilize entrepreneurial skills learned to launch new ventures. - Perform basic accounting functions and financial analysis of various business environments, including financial statements, ratios, working capital, debt management, etc. - Articulate career preparation confidently using resumes, portfolios (if applicable) and interviews.
+- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Demonstrate the skills to survive, thrive, and contribute to the bottom line success of a business organization. - Manage people and processes effectively and efficiently within the competitive landscape of today's global economy. - Use the knowledge learned and skills developed in leadership, ethics, entrepreneurship, customer service, operations and project management, web design, accounting, finance, economics, human resources, and sales and marketing. - Articulate career preparation confidently using resumes, portfolios and interviews